 SMEs need to start looking into the impact of the new NI rate now to see how much it will cost their business and where they can possibly make savings elsewhere to counteract this.

-Analysts estimate the increase in employers’ NI contributions will cost an average small business, with 50 employees, an extra £10,000 to £20,000 annually.
+Analysts estimate the increase in employers’ National Insurance contributions will cost an average small business, with 50 employees, an extra £10,000 to £20,000 annually.

 Many SME owners fear the increase in National Insurance contributions is an additional hassle on top of the post-pandemic challenges they already face.

-Research by the Institute of Chartered Accountants in England and Wales has revealed SMEs are far more likely to turn to the services of an accountant to help them, compared with before the pandemic.
+Research by the Institute of Chartered Accountants in England and Wales has revealed SMEs are far more likely to turn to the services of an accountant to help with payroll, compared with before the pandemic.

 The organisation's latest report shows 48% of sole traders want to grow, compared with the remainder, whose ambitions at present go no further than wanting to retain some stability and survive.
 This compares with the 79% of micros and 88% of SMEs who say they need to grow.

-These businesses are more likely to employ a professional accountant to manage their payroll and tax returns, as well as other financial and legal aspects of running their business.
+These businesses are more likely to employ a professional accountant to manage their payroll and tax returns, as well as help with other financial and legal aspects of running their business.

 There are significant differences between one industry sector to the next and also between companies of different sizes, from sole traders and microbusinesses to SMEs.
 There is no "one size fits all" solution when it comes to accounting and managing the company finances.